-33. If the entire Generation Capacity Resource changes status to BTMG the Capacity Interconnection Rightswill be treated the same as if the unit had been removed from Generation Capacity Resource status.
-Those Capacity Interconnection Rights are defined in Section 230 of the PJM Tariff, generally, and Section 230.3.3 specifically with respect to rights that apply if a Generation Capacity Resource is removed from Generation Capacity Resource status.
+20. If a Capacity Resource moves behind the meter, its injection rights will be treated the same as if the unit had been deactivated.
+Those injection rights are defined in Section 230 of the PJM Tariff, generally, and Section 230.3.3 specifically with respect to rights that apply if a generation resource is deactivated.